dollarbhillz/angry-canary/README.md

 database pod.

 ### Inside angry-canary-server subdir. . .

-- server-imagestream.yml
-Configuration for pulling server container image from OSBS

 - db_test_script.py
 Adds a few example rows into each table inside the database.